 Many new investors find themselves in the same situation.
 They have boundless enthusiasm for the fix-and-flip business.
 Some have already participated in one or more rehabs indirectly – either by being a real estate agent representing a more seasoned real estate investor or by being a part of a renovation crew.
 Others might have spent considerable amounts of time and money attending real estate investment seminars and courses.
 These hard-working folks have some savings, but not quite enough to strike out on their own.

 If this is your situation, consider partnering with a like-minded aspiring investor who has some money and energy to contribute to your flip’s success.
 What you can’t do alone, you can do in a partnership with the right person.
-Between you and your partner, you might have just enough seed capital to qualify for a hard money loan.
+Between you and your partner, you might have just enough seed capital for a hard money loan.
 Another advantage of a reliable partner is having someone to share the daily grind of managing your rehab.
 Chances are you are keeping your day job – at least for now.
 Sharing responsibilities for your fledgling business with someone you can trust will make the process faster and smoother.

 A choice of partner is paramount to the success of your venture.
 Make sure you and your partner have the same expectations and the same risk tolerance.
 Put as much of it in writing as possible.
 Form an LLC to protect your personal assets from any liabilities incurred by your partner in the past or the future.
 Keep the number of partners to a minimum.
 Read our previous blog of What Not to Do When Having Partners.